sourcearchives/xkcd/docs/filenames.md

   Filenames <em>should not</em> end with a period (`.`).

   Microsoft Windows generally does not allow names ending with a period.
-This restriction can be worked around, but it causes problems with many Windows programs.
+This restriction can be worked around, but doing so causes problems with many Windows programs.

   In addition, most operating systems and transfer protocols use the name `.` to represent the current directory and `..` to represent the directory above.